ScienceABC123/Simple-ARM-Graphics-Library/README.md

 GetStringLength, returns a specified string's length, in pixels, using the currently selected font

 GetPixelColor, returns the pixel color of a specified pixel (x,y)

+UPDATE - 2/20/24
+Version 1.2

+Minor rant: I was updating my Weather Station display with some BMPs and found that only about 1/3 of the BMPs would display correctly.
+After digging for a couple of days I found that Microsoft had buried a small detail in the notes about the BMP file format.
+It seems Microsoft pads "scanlines" with 0x00 bytes so they are always a word length (32-bits), which would make some sense if the offset in the BMP header pointed to a 32-bit boundary, which it does not!
+The BMP offset pointer always points to an odd half-word boundary (0b10).

+I rewrote the DisplayBMP function to fix the scanline padding issue, and it now works with all BMP files.
+If anyone comes accross a BMP file that isn't getting displayed correctly, please send me the details with the BMP file in question so I can fixed it.